xan105/node-ini/README.md

 - Sections shall not be nested
 - Case sensitive
-- Empty section are allowed
+- Empty sections are allowed
 - Key value can only be a boolean, number or string